Chocolate Beetroot Cake

 Print Recipe

-4.75 from 8 votes
+4.78 from 9 votes

-This beautiful cake is so delicious, moist, healthy, and easy to make: just blend all the ingredients in a food processor, and bake!
+This beautiful cake is so delicious, moist, and easy to make: just blend all the ingredients in a food processor, and bake!

 Prep Time5 minutes